chrisheuberger/nationbuilder-guide/index.md

 ## About NationBuilder

 NationBuilder is an online content management system with a host of built-in features.
-Essentially it's as a platform for making websites with a ready-made framework for organizing, coordinating, and communicating with users.
+Essentially it's a platform for making websites with a ready-made framework for organizing, coordinating, and communicating with users.
 It can be a great option for nonprofits, educational institutions, advocacy groups, and political organizations; anyone who wants to raise funds, hold an event, boost awareness, spark action, or create a movement.

 {: .center-container}
 ![signup form](images/signup.png)